augustogoncalves/forge-3leg.nodejs-template/README.md

     });

-When your application is live, consider changing the <b>secure</b> attribute on [/server/server.js](/routes/server.js) to <b>true</b>
+When your application is live, consider changing the **secure** attribute on [/server/server.js](/routes/server.js) to **true**

 ## Packages used

 All Autodesk Forge NPM packages are included by default, see complete list of what's available at [NPM website](https://www.npmjs.com/browse/keyword/autodesk).
 Some other non-Autodesk packaged are used, including [express](https://www.npmjs.com/package/express) and its session/cookie middlewares ([express-session](https://www.npmjs.com/package/express-session) and [cookie-parser](https://www.npmjs.com/package/cookie-parser)) for user session handling.
-The front-end uses [bootsrap](https://www.npmjs.com/package/bootstrap) and [jquery](https://www.npmjs.com/package/jquery).
+The front-end uses [bootstrap](https://www.npmjs.com/package/bootstrap) and [jquery](https://www.npmjs.com/package/jquery).

 # Tips & tricks